ChrisWeldon/MTGForecasting/README.md

         return(forcast_y)
 ```

-Now all I have to do is fit the training set to the forcaster pipe and bobs your uncle.
+Now all I have to do is fit the training set to the forecaster pipe and bobs your uncle.

 ```python